LASIK and Cataracts FAQs

 What if I move my eye during the laser treatment?

 With the WaveLight® EX500 Excimer laser you do not have to worry about eye movement since the laser’s sophisticated tracking system is dedicated to following your eye movements.
 This brings peace of mind to the patient.
 The EX500 Excimer laser’s infrared camera monitors and tracks the pupil at 1050 times per second and makes adjustments for any movement at 500 times per second (latency period) or every 2 one-thousandths of a second.
 This extremely fast tracking and short latency period far exceeds any other Excimer laser ever released in the United States before.
 This technology establishes a much higher industry-standard for safety, accuracy and end result for the patient.
-This is why Dr. Tylock and Dr. George are so proud to be the first to perform LASIK and PRK in the state of Texas with the WaveLight® Refractive Suite.
+This is why Tylock-George is proud to be the first to perform LASIK and PRK in the state of Texas with the WaveLight® Refractive Suite.

 What holds the flap in place after LASIK surgery?